gmcmacran/NeuralNetworkSimulatoR/README.md

 status](https://www.r-pkg.org/badges/version/NeuralNetworkSimulatoR)](https://cran.r-project.org/package=NeuralNetworkSimulatoR)
 <!-- badges: end -->

-Neural networks come with many knobs to set.
+Neural networks come with many knobs to turn.
 Learning rates, number of nodes, number of layers, activation functions, drop out and many more.
-Often networks start to feel like a black box, even to the data scientist making the model.The goal of this package is give the data scientist data to work with.
+With all these knobs, it is difficult to know which are important and which are not.
+The goal of this package is give the data scientist data to work with.
 The data should be ideal for a neural network structure and immediately ready for analysis.
-The data scientist can then start to assess any questions they have and stop viewing neural networks as black boxes.
+The data scientist can then empiracly test which knobs are important and which knobs are not.

 ## Installation